 Growing up we always made spritz cookies for Christmas.
 With spritz cookies you can skip rolling out dough and still get fun cookie shapes.
 But did you consider spritz for other holidays?
-Since we have a heart shapped cookie disc with our cookie press, Wes and I decided to make these Valentine Spritz Cookies for Valentine’s Day!
-These mini heart shaped butter cookies feature sparkling sugars and milk chocolate, served two ways!
+Since we have a heart shaped cookie disc with our cookie press, Wes and I decided to make these Valentine Spritz Cookies for Valentine’s Day!
+These mini heart shaped cookies with a butter flavor feature sparkling sugars and milk chocolate, served two ways!

 They were such a fun cookie to make as a kid because of the cookie press.
 We have always called it a “cookie gun” because you squeeze the trigger and out pops a cool cookie shape!
 It is a great exercise for kids to build up hand strength in a fun way!